Decreasing the temporal complexity for nonlinear, implicit reduced-order models by forecasting: Numerical experiments

-Table \ref{tab:limiting} and Figure \ref{fig:limiting} report the results.
-First, note that the relative errors generated by ROMs are essentially zero.
-This is expected, because the reduced bases are not truncated and the inputs are invariant.
-Next, note that the Galerkin ROM generates no speedup; this is expected because it is not equipped with a spatial-complexity-reduction technique (see Section \ref{sec:hyper}).
-The other two techniques---which employ spatial-complexity-reduction approximations---lead to significant speedups.
-Also, it is evident that the reduced-order models exhibit no temporal-complexity reduction (i.e., $\temporalRedFactor \leq 1.0$) in the absence of the proposed forecasting technique.
+The full-order-model simulation consumed $16.8$ minutes and incurred $229$ Newton iterations ($\newtonItsAvg_\FOM = 2.29$).
+Table \ref{tab:limiting} and Figure \ref{fig:limiting} report the results for the reduced-order models.
+First, note that the relative errors generated by Galerkin and Gappy POD ROM with 20\% sampling are essentially zero.
+This is expected, because the reduced bases are not truncated and the inputs are fixed.
+Further, note that the Galerkin ROM without forecasting generates no speedup; this is expected because it is not equipped with a spatial-complexity-reduction technique (see Section \ref{sec:hyper}).
+The other two techniques---which employ spatial-complexity-reduction approximations---lead to speedups.
+The exception is Gappy POD with 5\% sampling, which yields an unstable response; this is depicted in Figure \ref{fig:limiting5}.
+For this reason, subsequent experiments employ a larger sampling fraction for the Gappy POD ROM compared with the structure-preserving ROM.

-When the models employ the proposed forecasting technique, the number of Newton iterations drastically decreases, leading to temporal-complexity reductions of $\temporalRedFactor=49.5$ for two ROMs and $\temporalRedFactor=6.25$ for the third.
-In turn, this leads to significantly improved wall-time speedups in all cases.
-This can be viewed as the best possible performance for the method (applied to this problem): the temporal behavior of the system is exactly predictable, as the inputs have not changed, and the reduced bases have not been truncated.
-So, the forecast is `perfect' after only one time step for the Galerkin and Galerkin with Gappy POD ROMs; no Newton steps are required after this.
+Importantly, note that the reduced-order models exhibit very little temporal-complexity reduction (i.e., $\temporalRedFactor \approx 1.0$) in the absence of the proposed forecasting technique.
+When the models employ the proposed forecasting technique, the number of Newton iterations decreases, leading to temporal-complexity reductions of $\temporalRedFactor=114.5$ for the Galerkin ROM and $\temporalRedFactor=2.26$ and $\temporalRedFactor=2.25$ for the best-performing Gappy POD and structure-preserving ROMs, respectively.
+In turn, this leads to improved wall-time speedups in all cases.

+The Galerkin ROM case presented here can be viewed as the best possible performance for the method (applied to this problem): the temporal behavior of the system is exactly predictable, as the inputs have not changed, and the reduced basis has not been truncated.
+So, the forecast is `perfect' after only one time step for the Galerkin ROM.
+This means that for each time step after the first one, the initial guess generated by the forecasting method is equal to the solution at that time step, so no Newton steps are needed to compute the solution.
+As a result, no Newton iterations are carried out beyond the first time step.
 The next sections investigate the forecasting method's performance in the (more realistic) case of varying inputs and truncated bases.

+\begin{remark} Note that the speedup (2.00) of the Galerkin ROM with forecating is not nearly as significant as the reduction factor (114.5), as Newton iterations are not the only aspect of the simulation that contribute to computational time.
+For example, the solution, velocity, and acceleration are updated at each time step, the residual is computed at each time step to check for convergence, outputs are computed, etc. We expect these two values to align more closely for problems where the computational cost of the Newton iterations dominates the overall simulation time. \end{remark}